Posts

 Image

 Introduction To Sambar South Indian style Dal Tarka , commonly known as Sambar , is a staple dish that embodies the vibrant and diverse flavors of South Indian cuisine.
 This lentil-based stew is not only nutritious but also rich in taste, making it a favorite among many.
 Sambar is traditionally made with toor dal (pigeon peas), which is cooked to perfection and combined with an array of vegetables, spices, and a tangy tamarind base.
 What sets Sambar apart is its unique blend of spices, including sambar powder, which typically features a mix of roasted lentils, coriander seeds, and spices that provide a distinct and aromatic flavor profile.
 This dish is often served with steamed rice, idli, or dosa, making it a versatile and beloved addition to any meal.
-Let's, make Dal Tarka( Sambar) on with SK in a simple and a South Indian style. 🕒 Recipe Card Course: Main / Side Dish Cuisine: South Indian Servings: 4 Prep Tim...
+"Let's make Dal Tarka( Sambar) on with SK in a South Indian style in a simple way." 🕒 Recipe Card Course: Main / Side Dish Cuisine: South Indian Servings: ...